 There are two popular blogs, as well as two websites, for patients with rhythm problems who frequently highlight and interact with TCAI.

 Describe your city or general regional area.
 How is it unique from the rest of the U.S.?
 What specific challenges does your hospital face given its unique geographic service area?

 Austin, the state capital of Texas, is one of the fastest growing cities in the United States.
 In addition, Austin has earned the reputation as one of the best places to live in the nation.
 With the greatest growth in the region occurring in the outlying communities, suburban and outlying hospitals are continuing to invest in and develop tertiary services such as electrophysiology.
-With our hospital located in Central Austin, we’re challenged in ensuring that our care and service are differentiated in a way that patients our hospital to seek care.
+With our hospital located in Central Austin, we're challenged in ensuring that our care and service are differentiated in a way that patients choose to drive past many other hospitals to seek care.

 What is considered historic about your EP program or hospital?
 Has your program or hospital recently experienced any “firsts”?